-Here’s the catch… no one prices strictly by the square foot anymore – or at least, no one should be pricing that way.
-It does not make good business sense.
-All of the industry leaders say that the best practice is to price out each job individually and to not lump every job into a general price bracket.
-Here’s why… Every job is different.
-Simple, right?
-Let’s take a look.
+Here’s the catch… no one prices strictly by the square foot anymore – or at least, no one should be.
+It doesn't make good business sense to price that way, because a variety of other factors need to be considered.
+All industry leaders say that the best practice is to price out each job individually and to not lump every job into a general price bracket.
+Put simply, it's because every job is different.

-Next door, the Smiths just had a new driveway installed and the walkway connected it to the front door.
+Next door, the Smiths had just installed a new driveway, and the walkway we were installing connected it to the front door.
 We couldn’t drive on the new asphalt, so we came in from the road across the front yard.
-Oh, and by the way, the septic tank is in the front yard so we couldn’t bring our truck in.
-Everything had to be moved in or out of the walkway area by skid steer or wheel barrow.
-The soils here were the same as at the Jones house, and we laid the same paver in a running bond pattern.
+The Smiths also had their septic tank and leach fields in the front yard, so we couldn’t bring our truck in.
+Everything had to be moved in or out of the walkway area by skid steer or wheel barrow in order to install the pavers.
+The soil conditions here were the same as at the Jones house, and we laid the same paver in a running bond pattern.

-- Site Access - can we get in with a truck and machines?
+Site Access - Can we easily move in and out of the project area with a truck or other machines?

-- Site Dump - can we leave excavated materials on site or do we have to haul it away?
+Site Dump - Can we leave excavated materials on site or does it need to be hauled away?

 Paver Choice and Pattern - Were basic pavers and patterns chosen or did the customer choose an upgraded paver with a more complex pattern?